stajichlab/PHYling/README.md

 - [PhyKIT] for calculating treeness/RCV to filter uninformative orthologs.
 - [VeryFastTree], a faster version of FastTree, use approximately maximum-likelihood to build trees.
 - [RAxML-NG], a more sophisticated maximum-likelihood-based tree building tool.
 (Optional)
 - [IQ-TREE], a modern maximum-likelihood-based tool for tree building.
-(Optional)
 - [ASTER], a C++ re-implementation of [ASTRAL] to resolve consensus among trees.

 ## Install